Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Another angle to approach revenue growth from is this: average order value.

-By increasing your average order value, instead of (or in addition to) trying to win over new customers, you can squeeze more value out of the customers you’re already attracting.
+By increasing your Average Order Value (AOV) or Average Basket Value (ABV) as it is sometimes called, instead of (or in addition to) trying to win over new customers, you can squeeze more value out of the customers you’re already attracting.
 That means you can grow the business without sending marketing, advertising, and other costs through the roof.

 Since increasing AOV is such a sustainable way to grow, we were curious about how marketers approach AOV—so we asked 37 of them to share their best tips with us.